Best viewpoint of the Lion Rock in Sigiriya, Sri Lanka, from the Pidurangala Rock

 If you are planning to go backpacking through Sri Lanka, I’m pretty sure that Sigiriya is somewhere on top of your travel list.
 It is one of the most popular and famous attractions in Sri Lanka.
-Although Sigiriya’s Lion rock will be the highlight of your visit, there is another rock you shouldn’t miss!
-We are referring to Pidurangala rock, which is located opposite the famous Lion Rock.
+Although Sigiriya Lion Rock will be the highlight of your visit, there is another rock you shouldn’t miss!
+We are referring to Pidurangala Rock, which is located opposite the famous Lion Rock.
 The Pidurangala Rock climb is quickly becoming the most popular thing to do in Sigirya but still enjoys fewer tourists.
-Climbing Pidurangala rock gives you the most epic panoramic view of the surroundings including Sigirya rock.
+Climbing Pidurangala rock gives you the most epic panoramic view of the surroundings including Sigiriya rock.
 Experiencing its 360-degree viewpoint during sunset is an absolute magical adventure and a must-do on your visit.

 This hiking point in Sigiriya was one of the highlights of our trip to Sri Lanka, so we can’t recommend it enough.
 However, it often gets overshadowed by the Lion Rock itself.
 So the ultimate question is: which one should you climb?
-Next to all the practical tips and essential travel information you need for climbing Pidurangala rock, we will give you a breakdown of the major differences between the two rocks.
-So keep reading to discover everything you need to know for climbing Pidurangala Rock.
+Next to all the practical tips and essential travel information you need for climbing Pidurangala Rock, we will give you a breakdown of the major differences between the two rocks.
+So keep reading to discover everything you need to know to climb Pidurangala Rock.

 * Disclosure: This post contains affiliate links.
 We will receive a small commission if you book through our links.
 This is at no extra cost to you.
 This way you’re helping us write awesome travel guides and keep providing you with free content.
 We only recommend products we like and trust ourselves.